redstone-finance/redstone-near-connectors/rust/README.md

 ## 🔥 Examples

-You can check out a simple example NEAR dApp powered by RedStone oracles [here.](https://github.com/redstone-finance/synths-on-near)
+You can check out a simple example NEAR dApp in RUST powered by RedStone oracles [here.](https://github.com/redstone-finance/redstone-near-dapp-example-rust)

 ## 👩🏻‍💻 Development and contributions